Welcome to the school of Lyme. 6 tips for those newly diagnosed with Lyme disease.

 Lesson 3: Find an LLMD

 An LLMD is a Lyme Literate Medical Doctor.
 This is a physician who has trained with ILADS (The International Lyme and Associated Diseases Society).
 Some practitioners claiming to be Lyme literate may not be versed in all tick-borne disease.
 The best way to know you are getting good treatment is to make sure your doctor is ILADS-trained.
-You can find an ILADS-trained physician in your area through Global Lyme Alliance, by clicking on Find a Medical Professional.
+You can find an ILADS-trained physician in your area through Global Lyme Alliance, by clicking on GLA.org/find.

 Lesson 4: Get tested for co-infections